telerik/blazor-docs/knowledge-base/gauge-pointer-tooltip.md

 ## Description

-I want to show a Tooltip when hovering the pointer of the Radial Gauge.
-How to achieve it?
+How can I add a Tooltip to the Blazor Arc or Radial Gauge?
+I want to show a Tooltip when the user hovers over the pointer of the Radial Gauge or the Arc Gauge.

 How to add a Tooltip to the Arc Gauge?